sashang/vim-chroot-build/README.md

 in the chrooted environment so you don't have to manually do it.

 ## Installation
+This plugin requires AsyncRun (https://github.com/skywind3000/asyncrun.vim)

+## Installation
-Install using Vundle by adding this to your .vimrc:
+Install using Vundle by adding this to your .vimrc in your Vundle section:

 `Plugin 'sashang/vim-chroot-build'`